WillMuzyka/Foodfy/README.md

 ## :hourglass_flowing_sand: Installation:

-To install and use this library, first be sure that you have node and npm installed.
-They are essential for running the back and front end.
+To install and use this application, first be sure that you have node and npm installed.
+They are essential for running the application.

 The whole project was made based on Node.js.
 If you want to use this library, please download all the files and install according to the following steps.

-Steps
+**Steps**

 1. In the main folder, run the command `npm install` to install all the required packages listed on the file *`package.json`*.
 Note that some packages also have dependencies that are all being installed with this command and are required to the application.

 2. This application requires a database where all the info from recipes, chefs and users are stored.
 For this I used the postgreSQL and they have a rich documentation on how to setup your machine.
 Please, refer to [their instructions](https://www.postgresql.org/docs/12/tutorial-install.html) to start the database.

-3. After installing the postgres, you'll need Postbird.
-This is an IDE to communicate with the server.
-Use the same login and password on the file *`src/config/db.jd`*.
-If you're using a different port, please be aware that you also need to change that on the file.
+3. After installing the postgres, you'll need Postbird, an IDE to communicate with the server.
+Use the same login and password on the file *`src/config/db.jd`*, or change the file for your own settings.
+If you're using a different port from default, please be aware that you also need to change that on the file.

 4. Open the Postbird and run the query `CREATE DATABASE foodfy;`.
 This will start a new database.
 After that, run the code in "data/db.sql", skipping the first three commands: they are for creating the database and cleaning any possible residues, you won't need that on the first installation.
 Run everything after the comment *`--create the table`*.

 5. With the database setup, run the command `node data/seed.js` in the main folder.
 This will populate the database with some random data in recipes, chefs and users (the default **password** is **`asd`**).
 In future, with you don't need this, you can also delete the folders "food" and "profile" from "public/images".
 These are image placeholders for this seed's recipes and chefs.
+If you want to reboot the database, you can run the commands in "data/cleanDb.sql" (first block of code for dropping the database and the ramaining for cleaning the tables).

 6. In the current stage of this project, the system will not send a email for users (register and forgot-password situations).
 The emails are being send to [Mailtrap](https://mailtrap.io/), a free service.
-Please, have an account there and use the configuration for integration on nodemailer.
-You can change for your own data on *`src/lib/mailer.js`*.
+Please, create an account there and use the configuration for integration on `nodemailer`.
+You have to change for your own data on *`src/lib/mailer.js`*.

 6. After installing the packages, run the command `npm start` to start the server.
 This will keep running until you end the application (Ctrl + C) or close the window that is running.
 It will not run in the background, so you need to keep the window open.
 This application uses the port `:5000` (and `:3000` if you're using nodemon or `:9229` for debugging), so be careful to not have another application trying to run on the same port.